mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/25/day-187/">July 25, 2017</a></small></div>
 <p>Then a period known as <em>vote-a-rama</em> happens, where Senators votes on the amendments.
-The first amendment will be the Obamacare Repeal Reconciliation Act, which repeals most of the Affordable Care Act without a replacement.</p>
+The first amendment will be the Obamacare Repeal Reconciliation Act, which repeals most of the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> without a replacement.</p>